zenml-io/zenml/docs/book/developer-guide/runtime-configuration.md

 You can configure your pipelines at runtime in the following ways:

-* Configure from within the code: Do this when you are quickly iterating on your code and don't wait to your actual step code.
+* Configure from within the code: Do this when you are quickly iterating on your code and don't want to change your actual step code.
 This is useful in the development phase.
 * Configure from the CLI and a YAML config: Do this when you want to launch pipeline runs without modifying the code at all.
 This is most useful in production scenarios.